Locate a grave MUSEUM OF THE FALLEN

 Mohegan-Pequot was an Eastern Algonquian language of southern New England, spoken around what is now Connecticut.
 Like its Algonquian relatives it used obviation, marking which of two third persons was in focus and which was in the background — a distinction English has no way to make.

 Fidelia Fielding, a descendant of the sachem Uncas and the last native speaker, kept four diaries in the language and lived in a traditional log house until her death on 18 July 1908.
-The notebooks outlasted everyone who could read them aloud; they became the backbone of the orthography a Mohegan revival program has taught since 2018, all of it to second-language learners.
+The notebooks outlasted everyone who could read them aloud; they became the backbone of the orthography the Mohegan Language Project, launched in 2012, has built into lessons and a dictionary, taught since 2018 to second-language learners.

 Worth remembering